War of Darkness

 War of Darkness is an adventure for fantasy role-playing games published by Mayfair Games in 1986.

 Contents

-War of Darkness is a scenario for characters levels 12-14 set during an invasion by an army of evil creatures.
-The heroes are sent on a mission to retake a small fortress, unaware that a great evil has moved into the caverns beneath it.
+War of Darkness is an adventure scenario for player characters of levels 12-14 who are sent to reclaim a small fortress from an invading army of evil creatures, but the characters do not know that a greater evil has taken over the caverns below the fortress.

 Publication history

 War of Darkness was written by Mark Perry, with a cover by Frank Frazetta, and was published by Mayfair Games in 1986 as a 32-page book and a removable cardstock map sheet.